ooni/ooni.org/content/post/not-quite-network-censorship.md

 </details>

-One of the ways to check if the domain is blocked by some local DNS policy is an attempt to resolve it directly through [authoritative nameserver](https://en.wikipedia.org/wiki/Domain_Name_System#Authoritative_name_server).
+One of the ways to check if the domain is blocked by some local DNS policy is to attempt resolving it directly through an [authoritative nameserver](https://en.wikipedia.org/wiki/Domain_Name_System#Authoritative_name_server).
-If DNS name resolution works that way it suggests that the case could be some misconfiguration and not a DNS-based filtering.
+If DNS name resolution works that way, it suggests that the case could be some misconfiguration and not a DNS-based filtering.
 And `pernambuco.com` domain was passing the test: